farmOS/farmOS/docs/hosting/googlemaps.md

 [https://console.developers.google.com/apis/library/maps-backend.googleapis.com](https://console.developers.google.com/apis/library/maps-backend.googleapis.com)

+## 3. Create Billing Account

+The Google Maps JavaScript API is [effectively free for personal use](https://cloud.google.com/maps-platform/pricing/sheet/) (up to tens of thousands of page views per month) but as of July 2018 it does require that you attach a credit card.

+Go to [https://console.cloud.google.com/billing/](https://console.cloud.google.com/billing/) and follow the instructions to create a new billing account (or link an existing one)

-## 3. Enter the key into the farmOS Map configuration
+## 4. Enter the key into the farmOS Map configuration

 **a) If you are installing farmOS for the first time**, there is a field for entering the Google Maps API key during the "Configure farmOS" step.